Integrity and

 6 Much of your liking and disliking is not

-personal if you follow much news, commercial entertainment or fashion motivated
+personal if you follow much news or commercial entertainment or fashion

 If you follow

-much news, entertainment or fashion it's hard for you to know which of your
+much news or entertainment or fashion it's hard for you to know which of your

 liking and disliking is personal, and which of your liking and disliking is an